HL7/fhir-sdoh-clinicalcare/input/pagecontent/exchange_workflow.md

 <table><tr><td><img src="SDOHInteractionsDrawingConsentV5.jpg" /></td></tr></table>

 Each of the workflow diagrams below defines the resources that are exchanged and/or updated for the supported use cases.
+There is additional guidance.
+For additional workflow details see [Functional Use Cases](functional_use_cases.html).
+For enabling access see [Synchronizing Applications with API Data Sources](synchronizing_applications_with_api_data_sources.html).

 ### Closed Loop Referral